-Students may apply to Georgia Tech using the Common Application only.
-You may start an application at any time during your high school career, and we will open for your application submission on August 1 prior to your senior year.
+First-year students will apply to Georgia Tech using the Common Application.
+You may start an application at any time during your high school career, and we will begin accepting application submissions on August 1 prior to your senior year.

 |Early Action 1

 Please note: All deadlines are 11:59 p.m. in your time zone (for example, a student who lives in Atlanta, Georgia, United States, must submit their application by 11:59 p.m.
 ET).

 Students with incomplete Early Action files may complete their application and be considered for admission in Regular Decision.
 Students who do not complete their file by the document and self-reported test score deadline for Regular Decision will have their application closed.

 An Early Action application to Georgia Tech is non-binding, and the application and evaluation is the same as for Regular Decision.